Ojami/PartiotionedPRS_custom/README.md

 2. Gene-mapping of identified loci

-3. Calculating, goodness-of-fit and association analysis of overall and partitioned PRS
+3. Calculating, goodness-of-fit and association analysis of overall and partitioned PRS (pPRS)

+4. bNMF soft-clustering algorithm results for generating pPRS

 > [!NOTE]
 > You need an existing access to UK Biobank genotypic and phenotypic data.